hhhhector/IndexReplication/README.md

 - Add turnover penalty and rebalancing to the optimization objective.
 - Constrain for integer/non-fractional shares and test transaction-cost-aware strategies.
 - Expand comparisons to additional indices and perform cross-validation.

+## Data notice
+MSCI index data used in this project was obtained from publicly accessible pages on msci.com for non-commercial research purposes only.
+Raw data files are not redistributed in this repository; only derived results and visualizations are shown.